What does carpooling in the 2010s look like?

 While the D.C. region benefits from a diverse set of transportation options, there are unique situations where cars become necessary for those who don’t normally need them.
 With the rise of the sharing economy, there are now ways for residents to find more efficient ways to take the occasional trip by car.
 At the August… Read more »

 This article originally appeared on the Arlington Transportation Partners blog.
-This week, Lyft Line, a similar on-demand carpool service from Lyft, also launches in the Washington, D.C., area.
-Uber launched its long awaited uberPOOL program on October 22, and I took it for a spin on my commute home to find out the finer details.
-The system works… Read more »
+This week, Lyft Line, a similar on-demand carpool service from Lyft, also launches in the Washington, D.C., area. [quote_right][feature_box title=”OPTIONS OPPORTUNITY” title_color=”fff” header_color=”369″]uberPOOL is the newest addition to the D.C. region’s transportation options and has potential to actually help reduce congestion.
+However, the system will need a… Read more »

-Commuters who regularly endure traffic jams and long travel times to work sometimes consider carpooling as an alternative, but it’s not always simple to find people to share a ride.
-A new app called Ride aims to change all that.
-Launched in April, Ride hopes to connect coworkers who have similar routes to work – reducing… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Use tech to build demand for carpool networks, as a way to alleviate traffic congestion and save commuters money.[/feature_box][/quote_right] Commuters who regularly endure traffic jams and long travel times to work sometimes consider carpooling as an alternative, but it’s not always simple to find people to share a ride.
+A new… Read more »

 Cars work best for society when there’s more than one person using them, which is why we like when organizations such as Carma and Ridescout find ways to get people excited about carpooling and carsharing.
 I mean, who wouldn’t love cat cafes and origami owls?
 But seriously, aside from all the people you could be… Read more »

-An important tactic for transportation agencies to balance traveler demand on roads and transit is to give people the tools and information they need to make smart choices about how they get around.
-One such tool is rideshare matching – providing commuters with potential carpool or vanpool matches based on origin, destination, and time of… Read more »
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]Opening data to the public is low-hanging fruit for transportation agencies to do their role in alleviating the country’s over-stressed road and transit infrastructure.[/feature_box][/quote_right] An important tactic for transportation agencies to balance traveler demand on roads and transit is to give people the tools and information they need to make smart… Read more »

-Austin, home to great music, festivals and tech, is also facing some great challenges.
+[quote_right][feature_box title=”TDM TAKEAWAY” title_color=”fff” header_color=”369″]An affordable way for cities to make improvements is to convene transportation enthusiasts.[/feature_box][/quote_right] Austin, home to great music, festivals and tech, is also facing some great challenges.
 Thanks to its success, congestion, long commutes, and escalating housing costs are looming.
-For the first time, Austin’s South by Southwest (SXSW) festival is hosting Hack Our City.
-As part of the interactive program, five teams comprised of both locals and… Read more »
+For the first time, Austin’s South by Southwest (SXSW) festival is… Read more »